 Cancer Research UK - HPV Virus

-These clinics are run daily by our nurses for advice and treatment for the following conditions:
+These clinics are run daily by our practice clinicians for advice and treatment for the following conditions:

 - Sore throats

 - Cystitis / Urinary Tract Infection

 Appointments can be made over the phone by calling 0118 9874551.
 The clinician will be able to prescribe treatment if this is appropriate.

 Phlebotomy (blood tests)

 Appointments for blood tests are available daily at the University Medical Practice and Whitley Villa Practice Monday to Friday between 08.10am - 3.50pm for blood tests requested by a clinician.

 Patients can also book blood tests appointments online at the Royal Berkshire Hospital.
 We would encourage you to use this service for all blood tests requested by the hospital.
 The details to book can be found here: https://www.royalberkshire.nhs.uk/wards-and-services/blood-tests.htm